latex3/tagging-project/tagging-status/CONTRIBUTING.md

 to create an XML file named `<class or package name>-01.struct.xml` in the `testfiles/<class or package name>/` subdirectory.
 Check the contents of this file as well.

-This may be validated with the schema `latex-document-swictch.rnc` The file must be valid if the package is to be given a status `compatible` If the file is invalid then the test file should be renamed to end with `-BAD`.
+This may be validated with the schema `latex-document-switch.rnc` The file must be valid if the package is to be given a status `compatible` If the file is invalid then the test file should be renamed to end with `-BAD`.

 This file shows a combination of tagging, structure and alternative representations